 The Company performs its goodwill impairment test annually in the fourth quarter at the reporting unit level.
 A quantitative test is used to determine existence of goodwill impairment and the amount of the impairment loss at the reporting unit level.
 The quantitative test compares the fair value of a reporting unit with its carrying amount, including goodwill.
-The Company uses an income-based valuation method, determining the present value of estimated future cash flows, to estimate the fair value of a reporting unit exceeds its carrying amount, goodwill of the reporting unit is not impaired.
+The Company uses an income-based valuation method, determining the present value of estimated future cash flows, to estimate the fair value of a reporting unit.
+If the fair value of a reporting unit exceeds its carrying amount, goodwill of the reporting unit is not impaired.
 If the carrying amount of a reporting unit exceeds its fair value, an impairment loss shall be recognized in an amount equal to that excess, limited to the total amount of goodwill allocated to that reporting unit.
 Factors used in the impairment analysis require significant judgment, and actual results may differ from assumed and estimated amounts.
 The Company uses its own market assumptions including internal projections of future cash flows, discount rates and other assumptions considered reasonable and inherent in the analysis.
-These forecasts are based on a capital asset pricing model and published relevant industry rates.
+These forecasts are based on historical performance and future estimated results.
+The discount rates used in these analyses vary by reporting unit and are based on a capital asset pricing model and published relevant industry rates.
 The Company uses discount rates commensurate with the risks and uncertainties inherent to each reporting unit and in the internally developed forecasts.
 See Note 7 - Goodwill and Other Intangible Assets for further discussion of the Company's annual goodwill impairment test and results.